BLCM/bl3cabinetsorter/static_pages/Contributing-to-BL3-ModCabinet.md

 want, so long as you attribute Apocalyptech for the original mod, and allow others to do the same with your modifications.

-Obviously this is very much a personal choice, and you're welcome to use whatever you like here, but having *some* explicit license for your mods can prevent confusion and mis-communication in the future.
+Obviously licensing is a very personal choice, and you're welcome to use whatever you like here, but having *some* explicit license for your mods can prevent confusion and mis-communication in the future.
+Even if you just say that "redistribution or use in mod packs is not allowed without explicit permission," that's better than saying nothing.

 ## Screenshots, Videos, Nexus Mods Links, and other URLs